-As we examine this work closely, we are always seeking improvement: taking away burden for the construction worker, the assembler, the administrator, the healthcare worker (and on and on).
-And the more diversity of thought, experience, race, gender we can bring to this effort, the more potential for empathy we can offer to the individual laborer’s or manager’s challenge.
+As we examine this work closely, we are always seeking improvement: removing the physical burden and time-wasting tasks for the construction worker, assembler, administrator, and healthcare worker (and on and on).
+And the more diversity of thought, experience, race, and gender we can bring to this effort, the more potential for empathy we can offer to the individual laborer’s or manager’s challenge.

 Diversity and lean make the work better and the world better.

-Through this diverse yet sometimes challenging commingling of ideas for improvement, we can make the work better, which builds inclusiveness and engagement and a stronger, more secure business model.
-Yes, the business model is important too because this is what allows us to secure the future of each team member we employ.
-In the end, our primary purpose when developing people is not the short-term goal of making more money, but rather the goal of supporting each organization and each individual in the organization to stand stronger in and be a greater contributor to our society and the world.
+Through this diverse yet sometimes challenging commingling of ideas for improvement, we can improve the work, which builds inclusiveness, engagement, and a more resilient, more secure business model.
+Yes, the business model is also a critical focus because it allows us to secure the future of each team member we employ.
+But, in the end, our primary purpose when developing people is not the short-term goal of making more money but rather the goal of supporting each organization and each individual within it to stand stronger and be a greater contributor to our society and the world.

-With all this in mind, we are sharing the amazing work that the National Minority Supplier Development Council (NMSDC) is doing to strengthen and develop people in Minority-Owned Businesses (MBEs).
+With all this in mind, we are sharing the amazing work that the National Minority Supplier Development Council (NMSDC) is doing to strengthen and develop people in minority-owned businesses (aka Minority Business Enterprises, or MBEs).

 Crisis and Recovery

 NMSDC’s work took on even greater significance last year as the minority-owned business community took a severe hit from the economic crisis resulting from pandemic-related business shutdowns and civil unrest.

 - More than 40% of minority-owned businesses have closed and will not reopen, according to a study from McKinsey & Company.

 - 51% of localized small business closures and job losses were concentrated in service-related positions performed by minorities, this report also noted.